FeatureBaseDB/www/content/docs/getting-started.md

 ```
 ##### Import Some Data

 The sample data for the "Star Trace" project is at [Pilosa Getting Started repository](https://github.com/pilosa/getting-started).
-Download the `stargzer.csv` and `language.csv` files in that repo.
+Download the `stargazer.csv` and `language.csv` files in that repo.

 ```
 wget https://raw.githubusercontent.com/pilosa/getting-started/master/stargazer.csv